-Since 2000, Lunapads has been supporting menstrual and reproductive health and access to education in the Global South, a practice we call Pads4Girls.
+Since 2000, Lunapads has been supporting menstrual + reproductive health and access to education in the Global South, a practice we call Pads4Girls.

-Lack of access to menstrual products impacts millions of girls across the Global South.
-As many as 10% miss school because of it.
-The effect of these missed days is devastating, with girls missing up to 20% of their education, thereby increasing the likelihood of dropping out, earlier marriage and pregnancy as well as limiting career options.
+Lack of access to menstrual supplies impacts millions of people with periods across the developing world.
+As many as 10% of girls miss school because of it.
+The effect of these missed days is devastating, with girls missing up to 20% of their education, thereby increasing the likelihood of dropping out, earlier marriage and pregnancy, as well as limiting career options.

-Pads4Girls supports the provision of washable menstrual pads and underwear that will last for years.
-Providing reusable products means the burden of purchasing products each month is removed and the environmental devastation that hundreds of thousands of disposable pads would have on the landscape is alleviated.
+Pads4Girls supports the provision of washable cloth menstrual pads and underwear that will last for years.
+Providing reusable products means the burden of purchasing products each month is removed, and the environmental devastation that hundreds of thousands of disposable pads would have on the landscape is alleviated.

 The case for girls' education is well documented as one of the most important tools for development.
 We believe that no one should have to miss out on opportunities that will affect their future, simply because they have a period.

-One4Her is a fund made up of Lunapads customer donations as well as a percentage of Lunapads gross annual pad sales.
-The fund is used to provide AFRIpads washable pads to those in need, as well as dedicated impact projects relevant to menstrual and reproductive health, like the Girl Talk booklet.
+One4Her is a fund made up of customer donations, plus a percentage of Lunapads' gross annual pad sales.
+This fund is used to provide AFRIpads washable pads to students who need them, and to support dedicated impact projects relevant to menstrual and reproductive health, like the Girl Talk booklet.

-Girl Talk! tells the story of Ugandan adolescent tween Sandra as she reaches menarche (first menstrual period).
-Sandra starts her period, and alerts her Mother, who explains the menstrual cycle, as well as how to use and clean Sandra’s new AFRIpads.
-The booklet will be a valuable resource for girls throughout South-Eastern Africa to learn about what is happening to their changing bodies in an engaging and accessible manner.
+Girl Talk! tells the first period story of Ugandan adolescent girl Sandra.
+The booklet will be a valuable resource for girls throughout South-Eastern Africa to learn about what's happening to their changing bodies.

-Groups located in Africa wishing to receive AFRIpads and/or Girl Talk booklets are encouraged to contact AFRIpads to apply.
+Groups in Africa wishing to receive AFRIpads or Girl Talk booklets are encouraged to reach out to AFRIpads directly.